 When it comes to effective healthcare, communication is a matter of life or death.
 The Joint Commission Sentinel Event database reports poor communication is the primary cause for nearly 70 percent of unexpected events (death, serious injury or risk thereof) unrelated to a patient’s illness.

 To combat communication breakdowns, healthcare providers are exploring new collaboration technologies — but these bring challenges of their own.
 For instance, moving patient files to the Cloud ensures your teams have access to critical information whenever and wherever they need it, but it also raises some security, privacy and Health Insurance Portability and Accountability Act (HIPAA) compliance concerns.

 To improve communication and collaboration without sacrificing security, more and more healthcare organizations opt for managed Microsoft Office 365 services.
 In addition to empowering teams with high-efficiency tools, Office 365 is one of the few solutions dedicated to maintaining HIPAA compliance.
-When partnering with Vology, a leading Managed Services Provider and Gold Microsoft Partner, healthcare organizations can maximize their investment in Office 365, ensuring effective licensing, seamless onboarding and 24/7/365 support.
+When partnering with Vology, a leading Managed IT Services Provider and Microsoft Gold Partner, healthcare organizations can maximize their investment in Office 365, ensuring effective licensing, seamless onboarding and 24/7/365 support.

 Empower Your Teams